 So here’s the thing about online church and online ministry:

 You haven’t even really started yet.

-After a month of online church, a lot of church leaders settled into a pattern that would get them through the next few months and stopped experimenting.
+After a month or two of online church, a lot of church leaders settled into a pattern that would get them through the next few months and stopped experimenting.

 Which means the innovation hasn’t even started yet.

 If you’re really going to grow your mission, serve your people and reach new people, it’s going to take a lot of innovation and experimentation.

 Which means you’ll need to stay curious and agile.

 Positioning your church for strong digital ministry positions your church for the future.
 And if you really want to reach people, it may be the best strategy you have.